 Selecting The Perfect Mississauga Condo

 With over 50 condo building apartments in downtown Mississauga and over 450 active listings, it would take a buyer 56 days to see every single MLS listing.
 This would include visiting 8 properties a day, 7 days a week for almost two months straight!
 Clearly, this approach to finding the perfect condo, would not be very realistic or practical.
 The more sensible solution would be to hire a Realtor, who works in the area and who can narrow down this search.
-This is where I come in; and make the process of buying a condo as smooth as possible.
-Here are just some of the often missed, yet important, points I make my buyers vary of.
+This is where I come in and make the process of buying a condo as smooth as possible.
+Here are just some of the often missed, yet important, points I make my buyers wary of.

 Elevators – Elevators are one thing many buyers take for granted.
 Condo shoppers often assume all condos have elevators which work in the fashion.
 This is far from the truth.
 The number of elevators, the speed of the elevators, and the number of people using the elevators can have a drastic impact on how fast one can get in and out of their condo.
 Thus, certain condos in downtown Mississauga are easier vertically accessible than others.
 Get a good idea of how the elevators function in the condo you like.